East End of London, 1884-1895.

 and is now known as St Michael's Court)

-Fr Enraght continued the next 9 years of his ministry in the East End of London:-
+Fr Enraght continued the next 9 years of his ministry in London after leaving Brighton.
+Bromley by Bow was reported to be 'the poorest Parish' in the East End of London:-

 In December 1884 Fr Enraght was licensed to the curacy of St Michael’s Bromley by Bow, Poplar (Tower Hamlets) by the Bishop of London.